ofgot/Space-Explorer-App/README.md

-# 🚀 Space Explorer App version A1-A3
+# 🚀 Space Explorer App
 Space Explorer is a mobile application for discovering and managing space-related content.

 <table border="0">